alt-romes/alt-romes.github.io/posts/2023-01-01-monthly-update-on-a-haskell-game-engine.md

 title: Monthly Update on a Haskell Game Engine

-description: I've been working the past month or two in a game engine called <code>Ghengin</code>.
+description: I've been working the past month or two in a shader-centric and
-             This is not yet a release, and version 0.1.0 is far into the future.
+             type-heavy 3d-renderer/game engine,
-             However, I've come a long way and I'd like to share a few pictures of my progress.
-This post was migrated from the discussion at the Haskell Discourse.
+             written in Haskell.
+In this post I present some of the current implementation details and pictures of the multiple achievements and progress done so far.

 tags: haskell, graphics, game-engine